Birkenhead

 • Sufficient storage to enable resources to be clearly organised, displayed at child height where possible and accessible for independent choice, while also ensuring items can be stored safely and rotated to maintain interest

-• Appropriate risk assessments and safety checks on all equipment and resources prior at the beginning and end of each session to identify and reduce potential hazards
+• Appropriate risk assessments and safety checks on all equipment and resources are completed regularly, including daily visual checks and ongoing monitoring throughout use to identify and reduce potential hazards

 We recognise the importance of outdoor play and ensure that outdoor equipment and resources are: